 CONFERENCES AND TEAM CONFERENCES

-A certified counselor is provided at both DIS & EIS to assist students in academic planning, solving academic problems, and dealing with everyday problems faced by students.
+Two certified counselors are provided at both DIS & EIS to assist students in academic planning, solving academic problems, and dealing with everyday problems faced by students.
 Part of the guidance program is helping new students feel at home with new teachers and new friends.
-Students wishing to visit with the counselor should sign up with the counselor.
 Parents are urged to contact the counselor with any concerns or helpful information.

 DELIVERIES AT SCHOOL